Indiana Glass Company

 The very last Indiana hen-on-nests were apparently produced in 1999 or 2000.
 If anyone has better information on the exact year they were last manufactured, please contact me!

 “Hen on Nest” dishes have been made by many, many glass companies in the United States since at least the 1870s, if not earlier.
-Early producers of the hens include Atterbury & Company and Challinor & Taylor, both of Pittsburgh, in the 1880s.
+Early producers of the hens include Atterbury & Company and Challinor, Taylor & Company, both of Pittsburgh, in the 1880s and 1890s.
 Later on, other companies included Westmoreland Glass Company, Imperial Glass Company, L.E.
 Smith Glass Company, Fenton Art Glass Company, and many others.
+Hens were also made in porcelain and pottery.

 Here is a page that discusses the general subject of “Hen-on-nest” dishes, written by glass researcher and hen-on-nest collector Shirley Smith: http://nmgcs.org/articles/42-hen-on-a-nest-studying-a-glass-collection.html.